Skip to main content

 true

-Example of correct code when ignoreClassesThatImplementAnInterface is set to true:
+Examples of code when ignoreClassesThatImplementAnInterface is set to true:

 method() {}